superhos/scp-deploy/README.md

 # scp-deploy

-The upload tool provided to the developer by ssh
+An upload tool provided to developers using ssh

 ----